-A recently completed theme construction project included a picturesque scenic replication of an elfin homestead within a rolling Medieval landscape.
+A recently completed theme construction project in a commercial office building included a picturesque scenic replication of an elfin homestead within a rolling Medieval landscape.
 COST, in concert with the general contractor and other project stakeholders, developed the first-generation budget pricing.
-Upon approval, an incredibly detailed iterative process of pricing, model building, and sample fabrication commenced to ensure delivery of the original design intent.
-Fabricated samples submitted for review included: distressed plaster, faux brick, and simulated stained-glass.
+Upon approval, an incredibly detailed iterative process of pricing, model building, and sample fabrication commenced, ensuring delivery of the original design intent.
+Fabricated samples submitted for review included: distressed plaster, faux brick, and simulated stained glass.
 The approval for each activity was a stand-alone process, however, everything had to fit together seamlessly to create the scene.
 The stained-glass feature was fabricated using colored yet translucent fiberglass that allows just enough light to pass while still resembling the old-world glass thicknesses and finish.

 Tying the entire project together was the artificial plant material.
 Due to the interruptions in the silk plant material supply chain experienced during COVID, the entire team worked tirelessly to obtain artificial plantings and grasses from a variety of sources.
 The foliage was then strategically placed to provide the desired intent.

 COST was hired by the local general contractor to provide shop drawings, fabrication, and site construction of theme construction work.
 On-site construction performed by COST field crews included faux aged plaster walls and brick door surrounds, simulated brick fireplace, replicated stained-glass windows, and installation of artificial plants and grasses to replicate rolling, grassy hills.